Nature & Your Body: How the Great Outdoors Impacts Your Health

 There are various ways nature shapes our health and our lives.
 The sun plays a key role in our wake-sleep cycles and Vitamin D production.
 Outdoor physical activity boosts our immune system.
 The trees filter the air we need to breathe.

-Bonus: These physical health benefits transfer into mental health benefits.
+Bonus: These physical health benefits transfer to mental health benefits.
 Exercising outside makes us feel better, boosts our mood, and combats depression and anxiety.

 Transform your body and your mind by carving out time to appreciate and explore the world around you.